 In practice, the above expression for the multipoles is rather cumbersome.
 A more useful variation can be obtained by substituting our expression for $\xi_{\ell}$ from \Eqn{eq:xil} and on rearranging the order of integration, moving the $k$ integral to the front, we get:

 Some interesting points to note are: first, for the case where the unequal time correlator is not a separable function of time, the evaluation of the above expression requires one to compute a 3D-numerical integral.
-On the other hand if it is, and as we will show in the next section, the integral can be reduced to a set of 2D integrals.
+On the other hand, if it is, then the integrals can be reduced to a set of 2D integrals (we will demonstrate this in the next section).
 Second, the observed lightcone power spectrum, defined $P_{\rm F}(q) \equiv \left<\left|F^{\rm LC}(\bq)\right|^2\right>$, can be obtained from the above equations by setting $\bq_1=\bq_2$, or equivalently $\theta_{q_1 q_2}=0$, whereupon ${\mathcal L}_{\ell}(1)=1$, and we have a sum over all $\ell$ of ${\mathcal P}_\ell(q_1,q_1)$.
 The final expression for the real-space monopole is thus: